Inpatient vs Outpatient Drug Rehab

 5. Limited Medical Support:

-• Outpatient therapy may offer limited medical support compared to inpatient care.
+• Outpatient therapy may offer less medical support than inpatient care.
 This can be especially problematic for individuals who require ongoing medical attention during detoxification or those with co-occurring health issues that need immediate intervention.

 6. Dependency on Self-Motivation: